 “…one that can drive itself from a starting point to a predetermined destination in “autopilot” mode using various in-vehicle technologies and sensors, including adaptive cruise control, active steering (steer by wire), anti-lock braking systems (brake by wire), GPS navigation technology, lasers, and radar.”

-Today, there are over 40 autonomous car companies each vying for a space in the industry Valued at over $56.21 billion in 2020, the global driverless car market is anticipated to experience a compound annual growth rate (CAGR) of 18.06% between 2020-2025 as car manufacturers battle it out to claim as much market share as possible.
+Today, there are over 40 autonomous car companies vying for a space in the industry.
+The global driverless car market is anticipated to experience a compound annual growth rate (CAGR) of 22.75% between 2023-2028 as car manufacturers battle it out to claim as much market share as possible.

 Autonomous technology is on the road today